lupyuen/lupyuen.github.io/src/tinyemu.md

 We might run NuttX in a Web Browser and emulate the [__Ox64 BL808__](https://wiki.pine64.org/wiki/Ox64) RISC-V SBC.
 Which is great for testing NuttX Apps like [__Nim Blinky LED__](https://lupyuen.github.io/articles/nim)!
 (LVGL Graphical Apps too)

 Also Imagine: A __NuttX Dashboard__ that lights up in __Real-Time__, as the various NuttX Drivers are activated...
-This is all possible when NuttX runs in a Web Browser!
+Impossible is Nothing when NuttX runs in a Web Browser!

 (Sorry QEMU Emulator is a bit too complex to customise)